dbashford/mimosa/README.md

  * Compile assets when they are saved, not when they are requested
  * Growl notifications along with basic console logging, so if a compile fails, you'll know right away
  * Run in development with unminified/non-compressed javascript, turn on optimization and run with a single javascript file using RequireJS's optimizer and [Almond](https://github.com/jrburke/almond)
+ * Verify your RequireJS paths in your AMD wrapped files when you save your code
  * Automatic CoffeeLinting, JSHinting, and CSSLinting
  * Basic Express skeleton to put you on the ground running with a new app, and a bundled Express for serving up assets to an existing app
  * Automatic static asset Gzip-ing, and cache busting